mmAbdelhay/ansible-apache2/readme.md

 # Apache on Ubuntu 20.04

-This playbook will install the Apache 2 web server on 2 ubuntu different machines, jusy type ansiblw-playbook -i hosts playbook.yml
+This playbook will install the Apache 2 web server and adding 2 virtual hosts on 2 ubuntu different machines, jusy type
+$ ansible-playbook -i hosts playbook.yml

 ## Settings